 If the tear is small and does not cause symptoms, surgery may not be necessary as long as the knee is stable.
 Nonsurgical options include:

 - Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen

 If additional injuries or symptoms persist with nonsurgical treatment, surgery may be recommended.
 Meniscus tear surgery is done arthroscopically using small incisions.
 This technique is typically done as an outpatient surgery.
 A meniscectomy involves removing a torn portion of the meniscus, whereas a meniscus repair surgery involves stitching the tear back together.
 The type of tear will dictate whether a repair or partial meniscectomy is performed.

 Meniscus tears are extremely common knee injuries.
 With proper diagnosis, treatment, and rehabilitation, patients often return to their pre-injury abilities.

 Schedule an appointment

 Your well-being is important to us.
 Raleigh Orthopaedic is Wake County’s oldest and most experienced orthopedic practice, serving the Triangle and surrounding regions of central North Carolina since 1919.
-Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
+Raleigh Orthopaedic offers online scheduling so click the button below or call us at (919) 781-5600 to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our Raleigh Orthopaedic Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.